-- a A matter personal to a member of staff that is being considered by a meeting of the Council, committee or sub-committee is subject to standing order 11 above. - b Subject to the Council's policy regarding absences from work, the Council's most senior member of staff shall notify the Chairman or, if he is not available, the Vice-chairman (if there is one) of absence occasioned by illness or other reason and that person shall report such absence to the Council at its next meeting. - The chairman of the Council or in his absence, the Vice-chairman shall upon a resolution conduct a review of the performance and annual appraisal of the work of Clerk.
-The reviews and appraisal shall be reported in writing and are subject to approval by resolution by the Council - d Subject to the Council's policy regarding the handling of grievance matters, the Council's most senior member of staff (or other members of staff) shall contact the Chairman or in his absence, the Vice-chairman in respect of an informal or formal grievance matter, and this matter shall be reported back and progressed by resolution of the Council. - e Subject to the Council's policy regarding the handling of grievance matters, if an informal or formal grievance matter raised by Clerk relates to the chairman or vice-chairman of the Council, this shall be communicated to another member of Council, which shall be reported back and progressed by resolution of the Council. - f Any persons responsible for all or part of the management of staff shall treat the written records of all meetings relating to their performance, capabilities, grievance or disciplinary matters as confidential and secure. - g The Council shall keep all written records reating to employees secure.
-All paper records shall be secured and locked and electronic records shall be password protected and encrypted. - h Only persons with line management responsibilities shall have access to staff records referred to in standing orders 19(f) and (g) above if so justified. - i Access and means of access by keys and/or computer passwords to records of employment reffed to in standing orders 19(f) and (g) above shall be provided only to the Chairman of the Council and one other specifically nominated Councillor.
+- a A matter personal to a member of staff that is being considered by a meeting of the Council, committee or sub-committee is subject to standing order 11 above. - b Subject to the Council's policy regarding absences from work, the Council's most senior member of staff shall notify the Chair or, if he is not available, the Vice-chair (if there is one) of absence occasioned by illness or other reason and that person shall report such absence to the Council at its next meeting. - The Chair of the Council, in conjunction with one or two members of the Employment Committee shall conduct a review of the performance and annual appraisal of the work of Clerk.
+The reviews and appraisal shall be reported in writing and are subject to approval by resolution by the Council - d Subject to the Council's policy regarding the handling of grievance matters, the Council's most senior member of staff (or other members of staff) shall contact the Chair of the Employment Committee in respect of an informal or formal grievance matter, and this matter shall be reported back and progressed by resolution of the Council. - e Subject to the Council's policy regarding the handling of grievance matters, if an informal or formal grievance matter raised by Clerk relates to the chair of the Employment Committee, this shall be communicated to another member of the Employment Committee, and shall be reported back and progressed by resolution of the Council. - f Any persons responsible for all or part of the management of staff shall treat the written records of all meetings relating to their performance, capabilities, grievance or disciplinary matters as confidential and secure.

+g In accordance with standing order 11(a), persons with line management responsibilities shall have access to staff records referred to in standing order 19(f).